lexogram/parallax/art.md

-Would you add some graphs?
+Would you add some pictures?